Agoric/documentation/main/guides/zoe/contract-basics.md

 # Smart Contract Basics

 Before we look at how to make a contract such as the one in [the basic dapp](../getting-started/) in the previous section, let's cover some basics by writing a simple contract that returns a greetings message.
-We will simply call it _greetings smart contract_.
+We will simply call it _hello-world smart contract_.

 A contract is defined by a JavaScript module that exports a `start` function.
-For our greetings smart contract, the declaration of `start` function looks like this:
+For our hello-world smart contract, the declaration of `start` function looks like this:

 <<< @/../snippets/zoe/src/01-hello.js#start

-For the greetings smart contract, we will have a simple `greet` function apart from `start` function.
+For the hello-world smart contract, we will have a simple `greet` function apart from `start` function.
 The `greet` function takes a string as a parameter (for example, name of the person calling the function) and returns a customized greeting message.

 <<< @/../snippets/zoe/src/01-hello.js#greet

 The `greet` function, along with any other public function, must be made accessible through the `publicFacet` of the contract.
 The `start` function returns an object with a `publicFacet` property.
-In the greeting contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:
+In the hello-world contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:

 <<< @/../snippets/zoe/src/01-hello.js#publicFacet

-We wrap the `greet` function in a `Far(...)` call to safely expose it as a remote object, accessible from outside the contract.
-We also give it a suggestive interface name `Hello` for debugging.
+We wrap the value of the `publicFacet` property in a `Far(...)` call to safely expose it as a remote object, accessible from outside the contract.
+This also gives it a suggestive interface name `Hello` for debugging.
 _We'll discuss [Far in more detail](../js-programming/far) later._

 Putting it all together: